To register, please sign in or create a new user.

 October 28, 2025 10:10 AM - 11:50 AM

-In this session, speakers will address some of the negative consequences that can materialize when pension funded status deteriorates.
-Speakers will address topics such as benefit restrictions, at-risk liabilities and calculations, PBGC 4010 filings, and distress terminations.
+Speakers address some of the negative consequences that can materialize when pension funded status deteriorates.
+Speakers address topics related to funding and administration issues, investment considerations, PBGC monitoring, and worst-case situations that can result in distress or involuntary terminations.

 Session Category